 Can Medical Professionals Refuse Requests for Medical Records?

-Many people sign standard releases when they see a physician that allows the provider to disclose your records for any reason.
+Many people sign standard releases when they see a physician that allows the provider to disclose their records for any reason.
 Ask your provider if you have the option of refusing the release, except if requested by another health care provided necessary for your own treatment.
 Don’t sign blanket releases under any circumstances.

 What Do I Do If I Am Unable to Get My Patient Records?

 In conclusion, when you seek medical treatment ask what the health care provider’s policy is on access to medical records and release of your medical information.
 Be persistent and demand explanations in writing.
 This will usually result in access to your medical records.
 You own the records.
 Assert your rights.
-If you need more help, please call us to discuss how to look at your medical records through a third party lawyer.
+If you need more help, please call us to discuss how to look at your medical records through a third-party lawyer.